Devansh-Baghel/odd-even-game/README.md

 How this game is traditionally played is best described [here](https://www.instructables.com/How-to-Play-Hand-Cricket/).

-This is a version of that game in which you can watch two bots<sup>1</sup> play against each other.
+This is a version of that game in which you can watch two bots play against each other.

 ## Screenshots
 <img src="https://i.imgur.com/rXiTVmX.png" width="700">